khalidelkarhouni/Data-Analysis/README.md

 **Project Overview**

-I conducted an extensive data analysis project using raw JSON data from an online environment, analyzing over 180 days' worth of interaction logs.
+I conducted an extensive data analysis project using raw JSON data from an online game environment, analyzing over 180 days' worth of interaction logs of 2 factions totaling around 230 players.
 This exercise focused on turning complex, unstructured data into meaningful insights through data cleaning, transformation, and visualization techniques.

 **Key Data**

-The data consisted of player interaction logs with fields including player identifiers, timestamps, locations (x, y, z coordinates), event types, and metadata about actions taken (such as the tools or methods used).
+The data consisted of player kill-death logs with fields including player names and IDs, timestamp, location (x, y, z coordinates), weapon used, interior and world ID, and players' factions IDs.
 This unstructured data required significant cleanup and filtering to extract useful insights.

 **Data Transformation Process**

-The dataset was processed using R and Excel, where each event was categorized into variables such as:
+The dataset was processed using R and Excel, where each death was filtered to extract elements such as:

-- Kill, death, or suicide counts
-- Weapon usage frequency
+- Kill, death, suicides, and deaths while in NPC state (NPC state leaves a static player model for 5 minutes if the player quits the game).
+- Death fees: Upon death, players pay a death fee
+- Weapon used (pistols, assault rifles, shotguns, melee, sniper, etc.)
+- Player tier (tier 0, 1, 2, or 3): The tier's significance resides in determining whether players have access to a special weapon (Sniper) which has a big effect on gameplay, and therefore on the statistics.
+There are only 2 tier 0s and 4 tier 1s.
 - Player location-based interactions (including proximity to key locations)
 - Temporal analysis (active hours and days)